evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 91kWh and a net capacity of 87kWh, meaning you have a 4kWh buffer for protection.
 (4,4%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 533 to 475 km (331-295 mi).
-Bigger wheels are an example of an option that increases consumption and reduces range.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 16,3kWh/100km for the basic version and 18,3kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 60 minutes, while a more common scenario of 10-80% would take 36 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 65% resulting in an actual charge speed including time loss on 92kW.
 Each charge session would take 36 minutes and 41 seconds.